Skip to main content

 How often should I check bindings?

 At least once a season.
-Get them inspected before your first day on snow.
+Inspect them before your first day on snow.
+Check for wear such as cracks, rust, or loose parts.

 What happens if my DIN is wrong?